Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-Methods
+Methods of protecting

-courts: a Cartesian scheme in the lawyer's perspective
+Cartesian scheme in the lawyer's perspective

-Author focuses on the multiple tools available to lawyers in order to pursue
+multiple tools available to lawyers in order to pursue the best possible

-important national and supranational sources (in particular: Italian
+supranational sources (in particular: Italian Constitution, ECHR and EU Charter

-Constitution, ECHR and EU Charter of Fundamental Rights).
-After some remarks
+of Fundamental Rights).
+After some remarks about the importance of a

-about the importance of a constitutional approach to this complex issue and
+constitutional approach to this complex issue and about the respective role of

-about the respective role of the various Courts, and lawyers themselves, in the
+the various Courts, and lawyers themselves, in the light of the constitutional

-light of the constitutional jurisprudence concerning the ECHR and the EU
+jurisprudence concerning the ECHR and the EU Charter, the Author tries to

-Charter, the Author tries to outline and illustrate a sort of "Cartesian
+outline and illustrate a sort of "Cartesian scheme" that neatly

-used, in different ways (V.S.)
+in different ways.

 GIADA BRAMBILLA

-bandiera italiana: tra unità e differenziazione
+La bandiera italiana: tra unità e

 (15.04.19)